What is the capital of Canada?

 Executive Branch: |

-Chief of State: King Charles Philip Arthur George III (Since 8 September 2022) previous Queen ELIZABETH II (6 February 1952 - 8 September 2022) ); represented by Governor General Julie PAYETTE (since 2 October 2017) Head of Government: Prime Minister Justin Pierre James TRUDEAU (Liberal Party) (since 4 November 2015) Cabinet: Federal Ministry chosen by the prime minister usually from among members of his/her own party sitting in Parliament Elections/Appointments: the monarchy is hereditary; the governor general is appointed by the monarch on the advice of the prime minister for a 5-year term; following legislative elections, the leader of the majority party or majority coalition in the House of Commons is generally designated prime minister by the governor general Note: the governor general position is largely ceremonial; Julie PAYETTE, a former space shuttle astronaut, is Canada's fourth female governor general but the first to have flown in space |
+chief of state: King CHARLES III (since 8 September 2022); represented by Governor General Mary SIMON (since 6 July 2021) previous Queen ELIZABETH II (6 February 1952 - 8 September 2022) head of government: Prime Minister Mark Carney (since 14 March 2025) cabinet: Federal Ministry chosen by the prime minister usually from among members of his/her own party sitting in Parliament elections/appointments: the monarchy is hereditary; governor general appointed by the monarch on the advice of the prime minister for a 5-year term; following legislative elections, the leader of the majority party or majority coalition in the House of Commons generally designated prime minister by the governor general note: the governor general position is largely ceremonial |

 Citizenship Criteria: |

-Citizenship by Birth: yes Citizenship by Descent: yes Dual Citizenship Recognized: yes Residency Requirement for Naturalization: minimum of 3 of last 5 years resident in Canada |
+citizenship by birth: yes citizenship by descent only: yes dual citizenship recognized: yes residency requirement for naturalization: minimum of 3 of last 5 years resident in Canada |

-Legal System: | Common law system except in Quebec, where civil law based on the French civil code prevails |
+Legal System: | common law system except in Quebec, where civil law based on the French civil code prevails |

 Suffrage: | 18 years of age; universal |